-Join Morten Rand-Hendriksen for an in-depth discussion in this video Generate cross-browser icons with Grunticon, part of Web Icons with SVG.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Generate cross-browser icons with Grunticon, part of Creating Web Icons with SVG.

 - [Voiceover] In this chapter,…we'll focus on the social media menu that appears…on the bottom of a page.…Right now, the social media menu displays icons…in the form of transparent PNGs that are superimposed…on top of regular CSS boxes with rounded corners.…So the icons are only the white you see here.…The circles are generated using CSS on the Fly.…Just like with all the other icons on the page,…I want to swap out these PNGs with SVGs…and make them backwards compatible to older browsers.…Now before I do that,…I need to explain how this social media menu works.…

 In index.html you'll find the social media menu…towards the bottom of the document.…It's right here,…nav, social, nav.…Inside we have a list of items,…each with its own anchor.…The anchors have a class, icon linkedin,…icon Twitter, icon Facebook,…and so on.…And these classes are used to inject…the actual icons.…Then inside each of the links…we have a span with a classic screen reader text…that wraps around the name of the social media network.…This markup creates a fully accessible menu,…